Spider-Man (2002 video game): Plot

 Outcast teen genius Peter Parker develops spider-like superhuman abilities after being bitten by a genetically altered spider.
-He learns to use his newfound powers in an optional tutorial, narrated by Bruce Campbell.
-Peter then uses his powers for personal gain and enters a wrestling competition; however, the fight promoter cheats him out of his prize money.
+He enters a wrestling competition for personal gain; however, the fight promoter cheats him out of his prize money.
 The promoter is then robbed by a robber, whom Peter lets go out of spite.
 Shortly afterward, Peter is devastated when his Uncle Ben is killed by a robber, whom the police identify as the leader of the Skulls gang.
-Peter tracks down and defeats the murderer at a warehouse where he is hiding from the police, only to discover that he is the same robber he let go earlier, who then dies after accidentally slipping out of a window.
+Peter tracks down and defeats the murderer at a warehouse, only to discover that he is the same robber he let go earlier, who then dies after accidentally slipping out of a window.
 Remembering Ben's words that "with great power comes great responsibility," Peter vows to use his powers to fight evil and becomes the masked superhero Spider-Man.
 He also gets a job at the Daily Bugle as a photographer after selling photos of himself as Spider-Man.

-Meanwhile, Oscorp CEO Norman Osborn and his scientists are investigating the appearance of this new hero.
-Anxious to develop his Human Performance Enhancer "Super Soldier" serum, the main goals of which are already exhibited by Spider-Man, Osborn sends robots to capture him, but Spider-Man destroys them.
+Meanwhile, Oscorp CEO Norman Osborn and his scientists are investigating Spider-Man.
+Anxious to develop his super-soldier serum, the main goals of which are already exhibited by Spider-Man, Osborn sends robots to capture him, but Spider-Man destroys them.
 Later, Spider-Man witnesses the Shocker and the Vulture robbing a jewelry store and escaping separately.
-Pursuing Shocker first, Spider-Man pursues him through the sewers and into a subway station, where he defeats him.
+Spider-Man pursues Shocker through the sewers and into a subway station, where he defeats him.
 Not wanting to let the Vulture get away with his share of the loot, Shocker tells Spider-Man that he is hiding in an old clock tower.
-Spider-Man climbs the tower, but the Vulture attempts to escape.
-After a chase through the city, Spider-Man finally defeats Vulture on top of the Chrysler Building and leaves him and the stolen loot for the police to find.
+Spider-Man climbs the tower and chases the escaping Vulture through the city, defeating him on top of the Chrysler Building and retrieving the stolen goods.

-Later, Oscorp creates several spider-shaped robots to capture Spider-Man.
-Still, they end up pursuing Scorpion instead, whom they had mistaken for Spider-Man due to him also having arachnid DNA.
+Oscorp creates several spider-shaped robots to capture Spider-Man, but they mistake Scorpion for Spider-Man due to him also having arachnid DNA.
 After returning to the subway station to take photos of his battle site with Shocker, Spider-Man runs into Scorpion and helps him fight off the spider bots.
-However, an increasingly paranoid Scorpion then attacks Spider-Man, believing he is trying to take him back to the scientists who experimented on him.
+However, an increasingly paranoid Scorpion attacks Spider-Man, believing he is trying to take him back to the scientists who experimented on him.
 Scorpion is defeated but manages to escape.